usptact/RandomizedTest/README.md

 The program generates synthetic dataset given number of examples and the true cheating proportion.

-The program code is BSD licensed but uses the Infer.NET library.
+The program code is BSD licensed.

-The Infer.NET library has its own, more restricted license.
-Check the terms on the respective website.
+Updated to use open source Infer.NET.